The combinatorial formula for open gravitational descendents: Symmetric Jenkins-Strebel stratification

 where the integral is taken along any path in $U.$

 A \emph{horizontal trajectory} is the preimage of $\R\subset\C,$ and it is a smooth path containing $w$ in its interior.
-It turns out that the notion of horizontal trajectories can be defined also in the case where $w$ is a zero of order $d\geq -1,$ where as usual a zero of order $-m$ is a pole of order $m.$ In this case there are exactly $d+2$ horizontal rays leaving $w.$ When $w$ is a pole of order $2,$ if its residue is $-\left(\frac{p}{2\pi}\right)^2,$ there is a family of nonintersecting horizontal trajectories surrounding it, whose union is a topological open disk, punctured at $w.$ Moreover, with respect to the metric defined by $|\sqrt{\gamma}|,$ the perimeter of each of these trajectories is $p.$ \begin{ex} Let $\Sigma$ be the Riemann sphere.
+It turns out that the notion of horizontal trajectories can be defined also in the case where $w$ is a zero of order $d\geq -1,$ where as usual a zero of order $-m$ is a pole of order $m.$ In this case there are exactly $d+2$ horizontal rays leaving $w.$ When $w$ is a pole of order $2,$ if its residue is $-\left(\frac{p}{2\pi}\right)^2,$ for some $p\in \R_+,$ there is a family of nonintersecting horizontal trajectories surrounding it, whose union is a topological open disk, punctured at $w.$ Moreover, with respect to the metric defined by $|\sqrt{\gamma}|,$ the perimeter of each of these trajectories is $p.$ \begin{ex} Let $\Sigma$ be the Riemann sphere.
 For all $p>0,$

-is a quadratic differential, whose only poles are in $0,\infty$ and whose horizontal lines are the sets $|z|=r,$ for $r>0,$ whose lengths are indeed $p.$ Their union is an open punctures disk.
-It should be noted that actually this is the only quadratic differential on the sphere, invariant under the reflection in the unit disk, whose only poles are in $0,\infty$ and are equal. \end{ex}
+is a quadratic differential, whose only poles are in $0,\infty$ and whose horizontal lines are the sets $|z|=r,$ for $r>0,$ whose lengths are indeed $p.$ Their union is an open punctured disk.
+It should be noted that actually this is the only quadratic differential on the sphere, up to scaling, which invariant under the reflection in the equator whose only poles are at $0$ and $\infty.$ \end{ex}

-\begin{definition} Let $(\Sigma,z_1,\ldots,z_n,z_{n+1},\ldots,z_{n+n_0})$ be a marked genus $g$ nodal Riemann surface, with $2g-2+n\geq0.$ Let $p_1,\ldots,p_n$ be positive reals.
-Write $p_i=0,$ for $i>n.$ A \emph{marked component} is a smooth component of the curve with at least one marked point $z_i,i\in[n].$ The other components are called \emph{unmarked}.
-A \emph{Jenkins-Strebel differential}, or a \emph{JS-}differential for shortness, is a quadratic differential such that \begin{enumerate} \item $\gamma$ is holomorphic outside of special points.
+\begin{definition} Let $(\Sigma,z_1,\ldots,z_n,z_{n+1},\ldots,z_{n+n_0})$ be a marked genus $g$ nodal Riemann surface with $2g-2+n\geq0,$ where the subscript of $z_i$ indicates its marking.
+Let $p_1,\ldots,p_n$ be positive reals, and $p_i=0,$ for $i>n.$ A \emph{marked component} is a smooth component of the curve with at least one marked point $z_i,i\in[n].$ The other components are called \emph{unmarked}.
+A \emph{Jenkins-Strebel differential}, or a \emph{JS-}differential for shortness, is a quadratic differential $\gamma$ such that \begin{enumerate} \item $\gamma$ is holomorphic outside of special points.
 In nodes it has at most simple poles and in the $i^{th}$ marked point it has a double pole with residue $-(p_i/2\pi)^2.$ In particular, if $p_i=0$ there is at most a simple pole at that point. \item $\gamma$ vanishes identically on unmarked components. \item Let $\Sigma'$ be any marked component of $\Sigma.$ When $p_i\neq 0,$ if $D_i$ is the punctured disk which is the union of horizontal trajectories surrounding $z_i\in\Sigma',$ then